ClusterWS/cWS/README.md

 /**
- * this on error will be called when there are some issues with create server or
+ * on error listener will be called when there is some issue with server creation or
  * upgrading socket connection properly
  */
 server.on('error', (err, socket) => { })